linxule/linxule.github.io/_pages/about.md

 ## Academic Writing in Markdown
 Markdown helps me focus on the writing rather than organizing and formatting.
 See how to set up your workflow for [academic writing in Markdown](https://linxule.com/portfolio/portfolio-2/).

+Software/tools that I am currently using:
+1. [Zettlr](https://www.zettlr.com/)(best integration with Zotero: in-app look up citation, one click to open PDF for each citation)
+2. [Obsidian](https://obsidian.md/)(similar to Roam Research but offline.
+Local network graphs!)
+3. [Roam-Highligher - Chrome Extension](https://github.com/GitMurf/roam-highlighter#how-to-use-the-highlighter) (great to taking notes on webpages and paste highlights in markdown)

 ## Resources and tools